 Using registries, based on the criteria from the new clinically meaningful metrics within the EHR and Quality Insights, gave a consistent underlying data structure with inclusion rules that reinforced the criteria to establish the denominator, making the data more reliable.
 By automating additional registries to identify a specific subpopulation of patients, the metrics became even more meaningful.

 Overcoming previous negative experiences with quality metrics was necessary to obtain clinician support, trust, and use of the analytics application.
 Mass General Brigham conducted training webinars on accessing, navigating, and uses for the application.
 Once the clinicians were able to see the information for their own patients and RSOs, their confidence in the data grew.

 Quality Insights allows them to view metrics for their performance management system that uses registries in the EHR, as well as the national standard measures which pull from claims data.
 Metrics are updated weekly, addressing the timeliness issue, and show a rolling 12-month data point and trend line, which provides insight into performance.

 The combined approach of making quality measures meaningful, easing the administrative burden of producing them, and improving end-users ability to track them has gained significant physician support.
 The results include the following:

 It is estimated that many hundreds of productive hours of provider time will be saved per month when the application is fully utilized, due to near real-time measurement, and delivery of run charts and comparison data.
 This is a vast improvement over the customary two-week wait for these quality reports.
-Partners plans to further increase adoption of the use of Quality Insights across the system.
+Mass General Brigham plans to further increase adoption of the use of Quality Insights across the system.